From phone chargers to photos to food, CTA customers will enjoy more conveniences as they travel to work, school or home

 The DNP Photo Booth will be located at the Chicago Red Line station as part of the pilot program and will provide a convenient way for customers and tourists to get photos for recreational, travel and business use.
 This machine can be used for passport and ID photos ($14.99), as well as souvenir photos and portraits ($5).

-Chicago-based Farmer’s Fridge, uses organic, locally sourced food ingredients to make fresh, ready-to-eat snacks and meals that are made in the Fulton Market district.
-Four new vending machines will be installed at Grand (Red), Fullerton (Red, Brown, Purple), Indiana (Green) and Damen (Pink), offering healthy food options such as salads, soups, sandwiches, bowls, snacks and drinks/sparkling water.
+Chicago-based Farmer’s Fridge stocks its vending machines with chef-curated, restaurant-quality meals and snacks.
+Four new vending machines will be installed at Grand (Red), Fullerton (Red, Brown, Purple), Indiana (Green) and Damen (Pink), offering healthy food and beverage options for commuters.
 This is another convenience for customers seeking to find a healthy snack/meal alternative for work, school or home, saving them time as they commute.

 “It has been my goal since day one to further enhance the transit rider experience and these pilots keep CTA on the cutting-edge of offering transit riders unique and practical services as part of any trip on our system,” said CTA President Carter.
 “This is just one way we are taking a fresh look at making taking public transit even more convenient for the on-the-go traveler.”